-The Child Development Bureau within the Department of Health and Human Services administers New Hampshire's Quality Rating and Improvement System which is currently under revision.
+The Child Development Bureau within the Department of Health and Human Services administers New Hampshire's Quality Rating and Improvement System.
 Categories of standards in the proposed revision include: Curriculum, Environment, and Assessment; Engaging Families and Communities as Partners; Early Childhood Administrator and Educator Qualifications; and Measured Standards of Environmental Quality and Teacher-Child Interactions using the Environmental Rating Scale (ERS) and Classroom Assessment Scoring System (CLASS), respectively.